solacejs/solace.js/README.md

 # solace.js
-Solace.js is an alternative to eris, a nodejs wrapper for interfacing with discord.
+Solace.js is an alternative to eris and discord.js, a nodejs wrapper for interfacing with discord.